 Stage Six: Test

 Here’s your gut-check.
-What does it take?
+What does it take for startup growth?
 An ability to leap obstacles with tenacity and courage.
 The Test is about tenacity and acceleration.
 Entrepreneurs need an indomitable mindset.

 Joel Heath, for example, faced a tough decision when the tooling for his new balance board was severely delayed by a longshoreman’s strike.
 He could deliver his first products several weeks late to his Indiegogo backers or bite the bullet and use the “sandcast” prototype tooling to fashion – and quickly ship – beautiful boards.
 Joel put his customers’ needs first, a choice that showed character and won the hearts of early adopters.